How Effective of a Retail Sales Operation Leader Are You?

 What technology should you look at for remote onboarding enablement for agents in the field?
 The right, insurance-ready technology makes onboarding easy with an all-in-one platform under a unified user experience.
 Such an end-to-end platform integrates with multiple systems, feeding data from several sources into one centrally located onboarding procedure.

-Automate Training Processes and I&R Programs for Insurance Sales and Learning
+Automate Training Processes and I&R Programs

 Another way that insurers can improve their agent workforce is through the automation of training and incentives and recognition programs.
 These three ideally will work in concert together, in a unified lifecycle.